 The living room boasts a very large sofa and plenty of other seating, as well as a large screen television and a retractable projector that comes out of the ceiling.
 The bedrooms each have a different color layout and there are plenty of beds of various sizes so any party can be accommodated.

 Former home of Dinah Shore makes it historic

 Outside, there is a heated swimming pool, a spa, a sauna, and several terraces to mingle on after getting a drink from the cocktail bar.
-The pool features lounge chairs and umbrellas for the relentless summer sun, and the boulders neatly placed around the outside provide the true mid-century modern feel that Wexler was going for when he designed the home.
+The pool features lounge chairs and umbrellas for the relentless summer sun, and the boulders neatly placed around the outside provide the true mountain experience and mid-century modern feel that Wexler was going for when he designed the home.
 Dinah Shore and George Montgomery were avid tennis players, so it’s no wonder the property also includes a full north-to-south tennis court.
 The fountain adds a nice touch to the already-perfect view, and several fireplaces are scattered throughout for cooler evenings.

 If you’re looking to stay here with some family and friends, you’re in luck!
 The home can be rented out (two night minimum) for banquets, functions, corporate events, or vacations starting at just $3,750 per night.
 Be aware, however, that DiCaprio leaves no indication that he owns the house, so if you’re looking for knickknacks from Titanic’s Jack Dawson or other roles DiCaprio has played, you won’t find any here.